tri-cods/github-pages/sections/concept.md

 ## What is Git?

 **Git** is software used for version control—that is, tracking the state of files.
 Using Git, you designate certain folders as repositories, then use commands to save the state of the repository at certain points in time.
+A *repository* is a place where things can be stored, and in this context indicates a folder that is being tracked by Git.
 You can perform tasks such as reverting back to previous versions of the repository, copying or sharing the repository across computers, and comparing different versions of a project.

 ## What is GitHub?